plblum/jivs/docs/Jivs_API.md

 }
 ```

-Let's go through ValidationState properties:
+Let's go through `ValidationState` properties:
 - `isValid` - When true, the value appears to be valid.
 However, it's only false when there was an explicit `status` of *Invalid* within at least one ValueHost.
 It's better to check `doNotSave` to know if you can submit the data.
-- `doNotSave` - Determines if any ValueHost doesn't consider its value ready to save.
-It is true when the ValueHost validation `status` is *Invalid* or *NeedsValidation*.
+- `doNotSave` - Determines if any `ValueHost` doesn't consider its value ready to save.
+It is true when the `ValueHost` validation `status` is *Invalid* or *NeedsValidation*.
 It is also true when `asyncProcessing` is true.
 - `issuesFound` - An array of all issues found or null when there are no issues found.
 See the previous section for details on the IssueFound type that populates this array.
 - `asyncProcessing` - When evaluating an asynchronous Condition, validation will return before it is done, with the results from the rest of the Conditions. `asyncProcessing` is true at this moment, and until all asynchronous Conditions are finished.
 Expect `onValueHostValidationStateChange callbacks` after the validation runs, and after each async Condition finishes, giving you the latest validation state.

 ### Actions that change the validation state
-All of these actions can change the validation state whether on ValueHostsManager or a ValueHost.
+All of these actions can change the validation state whether on `ValueHostsManager` or a `ValueHost`.
 However, you will only be notified through `onValidationStateChanged` and `onValueHostValidationStateChanged` if the state actually changed.
 - `validate()`
 - `clearValidation()`
 - `addExternalIssuesFound()` and `addExternalIssueFound()`